Sylvania SS 215 | 971-722-4419 | FAX: 971-722-4959

 - Developing your Syllabus

-- Provide links to the service-learning website
+- Provide links to the community-based learning website

 - Will you require your students to participate, or have it as an option?

 - How many hours will the students need to participate to meet the learning objectives?

 - In addition to writing about community-based learning in your syllabus, you should talk about it in class, ideally within the first week.
 Students need to know: